KeRNeLith/StackOverflowLike/README.md

 - [x] The profile will sum up all the user's actions (questions asked, answers given, edits, ...) and the earned reputation.
 - [x] The profile will compute the grand total of the user's reputation.
 - [x] Admins should act as moderators (Can use the Grails generated CRUD).

+## Part 2
+### Expected features

+- [ ] Provide Feature flipping capabilities
+- [ ] Be Stateless
+- [ ] With an authentication mechanism (spring-security-rest)
+- [ ] Embed Health Check for all underlying components
+- [ ] Implement Circuit Breaker & Graceful degradation with a third party service